signet-framework/case-study/pages/case-study/background/monoliths_and_microservices.md

 Monoliths are a **sensible default architecture** for most web apps, and they are especially suitable if a company is at an early stage of business development.
 Such companies tend to be unstable in terms of their business requirements — many adapting significantly before finding their long-term market niche.
-Monoliths cater to this instability because modeling business domains through programming constructs makes them easy to re-architect.
+Monoliths are more forgiving of this instability because they require less architectural commitment upfront.
-More precisely, they are easier to re-architect than if they were modeled by compute and network infrastructure components, as they are in some other architectural patterns.
+Getting started with an architecture style involving many infrastructure components (such as microservices) can be more challenging if the long-term shape of the business is not known with confidence.

-A monolithic architecture also allows for a simpler deployment strategy.
+A monolithic architecture also allows for a simpler deployment and maintenance.
 When all of the business logic is executed as a single process, each instance of the application can be hosted on a single node.
 An added benefit of this is that requests can be handled more quickly and reliably when they do not require calls to out-of-process components.